kubernetes/website/content/en/docs/tasks/configure-pod-container/configure-liveness-readiness-startup-probes.md

-When you (or the control plane, or some other component) create replacement Pods, and the feature gate `ProbeTerminationGracePeriod` is disabled, then the API server ignores the Pod-level `terminationGracePeriodSeconds` field, even if a Pod or pod template specifies it.
+When you (or the control plane, or some other component) create replacement Pods, and the feature gate `ProbeTerminationGracePeriod` is disabled, then the API server ignores the Probe-level `terminationGracePeriodSeconds` field, even if a Pod or pod template specifies it.
 {{< /note >}}